rust-lang/book/src/packages-crates-and-modules.md

 and libraries.
 This will also help you understand the standard library and its organization, as it is itself a large Rust library!

-Rust's system works a bit differently than other languages' that you may have used in the past.
-It's worth reading this section carefully; sometimes new Rustaceans have incorrect expectations based on previous experience.
+Rust's system works a bit differently than package management of other languages that you may have used in the past.It's worth reading this section carefully; sometimes new Rustaceans have incorrect expectations based on previous experience.

 ## Some terminology